ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-3/section-3/0-option.md

 ---
-title: 'Section 2: Option (Maybe) Functor and Monad'
+title: Option (Maybe) Functor and Monad
 description: >-
   Option (also called Maybe) is a container for handling the possibility of missing values.
 It expresses the presence or absence of a value in the type,